pytrackdat/pytrackdat/README.md

 ## Overview

-PyTrackDat comprises a series of three Python scripts that analyze and assist in the conversion of data and relevant metadata from .csv files into an online database that can facilitate data management, manipulation, and quality control.
-What each of these does is outlined in the `README.md` file.
+PyTrackDat comprises two Python scripts that analyze and assist in converting data and relevant metadata from .csv files into an online database that can facilitate data management, manipulation, and quality control.
+What each of these scripts does is outlined in this `README.md` file.
 Note that the care that is taken to assemble `.csv` files before using these scripts will help ensure that the database generated is maximally useful.